UPL is focused on emerging as a premier global provider of total crop solutions designed to secure the world’s long-term food supply.

-UPL conducts Safety Capsule Training for all employees at its Nahuli Farm House, where employees engage in a five-day outdoor industrial safety camp.
+The outdoor safety training for all employees are carried out at UPL's Nahauli Farm House where employees engage in a five day industrial safety camp.

 Responsible Care is a global, voluntary initiative developed autonomously by the chemical industry for the benefit of the chemical industry.
 This initiative runs across 52 countries accounting for nearly 90% of the global chemical production.
-UPL voluntarily adopted the practice codes of the Responsible Care (RC) initiative accepted by Indian Chemical Manufacturers’ Association and implemented the ISO - 14000 (Environmental Management System), demonstrating our commitment towards continuous HSE performance improvement.
+UPL is a recognized Responsible Care ompany, awarded the use of its logo.
+We voluntarily adopted the practice codes of the Responsible Care (RC) initiative accepted by Indian Chemical Manufacturers’ Association and implemented the ISO - 14000 (Environmental Management System), demonstrating our commitment towards continuous HSE performance improvement.

 - HSE Issues are always given high priority at UPL.

-- A committee of HSE Officers has to monitor Health, Safety and Environment standards and practices.
+- A committee of HSE Officers has to monitor Health, Safety and Emergency Preparedness standards and practices.

 - We partnered with Dupont, Syngenta to evaluate HSE management systems across all manufacturing sites.
 This exercise was spread over three months and the evaluation study has opened up new avenues for improvement.

 - Our aim is to graduate from the present dependent HSE culture to an interdependent culture.